 Only in the case if you have a 12 month (in the past 24 months) maternity and sickness insurance record and your last place of employment before going on maternity leave was in Lithuania.
 If your last place of employment was not in Lithuania, you cannot receive a maternity benefit.
-According to the law, if a pregnant woman cannot receive maternity benefits, 70 days before the expected date of child birth, one is given a single payment – the sum of 2 basic social benefit payments (295,78 Eur, from 2023 315,07 Eur).
-Every newborn (or an adopted child) receives the sum of 11 basic social benefit payments (418 Eur).
+According to the law, if a pregnant woman cannot receive maternity benefits, 70 days before the expected date of child birth, one is given a single payment – the sum of 6,43 basic social benefit payments (295,78 Eur, from 2023 315,07 Eur).
+Every newborn (or an adopted child) receives the sum of 11 basic social benefit payments (506 Eur, from 2023 539 Eur).
 The single payment is granted by the municipality to one of the parents (or a single parent) or a guardian.

 More info: Child benefits

 If you declare your place of residence in Lithuania, from the 28th week of pregnancy until child birth and 56 days after, you can be insured with the compulsory health insurance in Lithuania by the state (there are some exceptions to this rule for foreigners who possess a temporary residence permit).

 If before returning you had sickness and maternity insurance in a EU, EEA state or Switzerland, you have to provide “Sodra” with a E 104 form certificate or a replacing structured electronic document (SED) S041 (that would confirm the acquired insurance period in an EU, EEA member state or Switzerland).
 There is also an option to apply to “Sodra” territorial division for mediation in acquiring these documents.
 The form E 104 discloses what payments were made in a foreign country where you resided and provides the opportunity to accelerate the process of summing up the insurance periods.